-As noted above, Capricor is a party to lease agreements with CSMC, which holds more than 10% of the outstanding capital stock of Capricor Therapeutics (see Note 7 - "Commitments and Contingencies"), and CSMC has served as an investigative site in Capricor's clinical trials.
-Additionally, Dr. Eduardo Marbán, who holds more than 10% of the outstanding capital stock of Capricor Therapeutics and participates as an observer at the Company's meetings of the Board of Directors, is the Director of the Cedars-Sinai Smidt Heart Institute, a co-founder of Capricor and the Chairman of the Company's Scientific Advisory Board.
+As noted above, Capricor is a party to lease agreements with CSMC, which holds more than 10% of the outstanding capital stock of Capricor Therapeutics (see Note 6 - "Commitments and Contingencies"), and CSMC has served as an investigative site in Capricor's clinical trials.
+Additionally, Dr. Eduardo Marbán, who holds approximately 9% of the outstanding capital stock of Capricor Therapeutics and participates as an observer at the Company's meetings of the Board of Directors, is the Director of the Cedars-Sinai Smidt Heart Institute, a co-founder of Capricor and the Chairman of the Company's Scientific Advisory Board.

 On April 1, 2013, Capricor entered into a sublease with Reprise Technologies, LLC, a limited liability company which is wholly owned by Dr. Frank Litvack, the Company's Executive Chairman and member of its Board of Directors, for \$2,500 per month.
 The sublease is on a month-to-month basis.
-For each of the three month periods ended June 30, 2018 and 2017, Capricor recognized \$7,500 in sublease income from the related party.
-For each of the six month periods ended June 30, 2018 and 2017, Capricor recognized \$15,000 in sublease income from the related party.
+For each of the three months periods ended March 31, 2019 and 2018, Capricor recognized \$7,500 in sublease income from the related party.
 Sublease income is recorded as a reduction to general and administrative expenses.